Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 To do this, you must...

 1. [Find the correct department to contact](#how-to-contact-the-auslanderbehorde).
-You might need to use the official contact form.
+You must use their official contact form.
 2. Write a message.
 Write in German if you can.
 Your message must include:
     - [ ] What you need
     - [ ] Your full name